ORNL/ReSolve/.github/PULL_REQUEST_TEMPLATE/pull_request_feature.md

 ## Proposed changes

 _Describe how the proposed changes fit in the development roadmap and justify why the maintainers should accept this pull request.
-Description should include what unit tests were created to verify the new feature and how the new feature is documented._
+The description should include what unit tests were created to verify the new feature and how the new feature is documented._